nens/threedi-docs/source/h_computational_grid.rst

 Computational grid for 2D domain
 --------------------------------

-In 3Di we make use of a so-called structured, staggered grid.
+3Di uses a structured, staggered grid.
 For the 2D domain, this implies that computational cells are perfect squares.
 Pressure, water levels and volumes are defined in the cell centres; velocities and discharges are defined at the cell edges.

 .. figure:: image/b1_1.png
    :figwidth: 400 px